Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Problem setting

 In discrete time, a simple discretization of the Langevin dynamics is the Unadjusted Langevin Algorithm (ULA):

 where $\step > 0$ is step size and $z_k \sim \N(0,I_d)$ is an independent standard Gaussian in $\R^d$.
-We have matching convergence rates with vanishing bias (scales with step size).
-We also have fast convergence rate in R\'enyi divergence under LSI (see Appendix~\ref{sec:review} for a review of the convergence results for the exact Langevin dynamics and ULA under LSI).
+We have convergence to a biased limit at a rate which matches the continuous-time convergence in KL and R\'enyi divergence under LSI (see Appendix~\ref{sec:review} for a review of the convergence results for the exact Langevin dynamics and ULA under LSI).